-Including pre-HCSP Horse Creek data in our trend analyses indicated that the apparent orthophosphate trend was a result of data bias; thus, orthophosphate is not a parameter of concern or needing corrective action as of the 2010 reporting year.
-Concentrations during the no mining 1997-2001 time period are similar to those measured after Wingate clays began affecting the Horse Creek NPDES outfalls (post-2008), thus reinforcing the conclusion that current mining practices are not causing orthophosphate to increase over the period of record at HCSW-1.
+Including pre-HCSP Horse Creek data in our trend analyses indicated that the apparent orthophosphate trend was very small and was not evident when a longer period of record was used in the analysis; thus, orthophosphate is not a parameter of concern or needing corrective action as of the 2012 reporting year.
+Concentrations during the pre-HCSP (1997-2001) time period are similar to those measured after Wingate clays began affecting the Horse Creek NPDES outfalls (post-2008), thus reinforcing the conclusion that current mining practices are not causing orthophosphate to increase over the period of record at HCSW-1.
 Although changes in mining practices may contribute to changes in orthophosphate concentrations over time, the largest peaks in orthophosphate concentrations coincide with periods of lower than average streamflow, with some lag time (1997, 1999-2000, 2006-2008).
-During those periods of low streamflow, NPDES discharge was extremely limited, which means that elevated orthophosphate concentrations did not originate in NPDES discharge (Figure 10).
-In summary, orthophosphate does not show a statistically significant upward trend when considered over an expanded data time period longer than 2003-2011 or 2012 (Table 2).
-Although orthophosphate concentrations in 2010-2012 are higher than in 2003, they are within the same range of concentrations observed in years prior to the beginning of the HCSP (Figures 10 and 17).
-This observation therefore suggests that the significant trend in orthophosphate found in the 2010 annual report analysis is due to a shorter data time-period used in the analysis and is likely caused by a data-bias caused by the specific conditions occurring at the beginning of the HCSP compared to those conditions occurring later in the data period.
-Observations from the expanded data period also show that orthophosphate concentrations have increased after 2003 but are not increasing to levels higher than previously measured at the same station.
-Given the historical variation in this parameter prior to the beginning of the HCSP, current orthophosphate conditions are not causing a degradation of historical stream quality and no further analysis or corrective action for this parameter is needed (Figure 17).
+During those periods of low streamflow, NPDES discharge was extremely limited, which means that elevated orthophosphate concentrations did not originate in NPDES discharge (Figure 12).
+In summary, orthophosphate does not show a statistically significant upward trend when considered over an expanded data time period longer than 2003-2011 or 2012 (Table 4), and the estimated slope from 2003-2012 was very small (0.02 mg/L/yr).
+Although orthophosphate concentrations in 2008-2012 are higher than in 2003, they are within the same range of concentrations observed in years prior to the beginning of the HCSP (Figures 12 and 19).
+This observation suggests that the significant trend in orthophosphate found in the 2012 annual report analysis is due to a shorter data time-period used in the analysis and is likely caused by a databias caused by the specific conditions occurring at the beginning of the HCSP compared to those conditions occurring later in the data period.
+Given the historical variation in this parameter prior to the beginning of the HCSP, current orthophosphate conditions are not causing a degradation of historical stream quality and no further analysis or corrective action for this parameter is needed (Figure 19).

-Figure 15.
+Figure 17.
 Mosaic NPDES Discharge, Rainfall, and USGS streamflow for HCSW-1 from 2003-2012.

-Figure 16.
+Figure 18.
 Specific Conductivity Collected by FDEP, USGS, and SWFWMD Water Quality Sampling from 1972-2012 at HCSW-1, with USGS Streamflow for HCSW-1.

-Figure 17.
+Figure 19.
 Orthophosphate Collected by FDEP, USGS, and SWFWMD Water Quality Sampling from 1972-2012 at HCSW-1, with USGS Streamflow for HCSW-1.